jeuneseven/ReadingNotes/iOS/Concurrency.md

 ## What is an asynchronous function?

 - async is part of the function’s type
+- await: run this function asynchronously and wait for its result to come back before continuing

 ## How to create and call an async function?